Daisuke-Kanaizumi/q-special-functions/README.md

 q-Barnes G function

-q-Bessel functions (Jackson, Hahn-Exton, little, modified) Jackson`s 2nd q-Bessel function can be computed by using the integration formula derived by Rahman
+q-Bessel functions (Jackson, Hahn-Exton, little, modified) Jackson`s 2nd q-Bessel function can be computed by using the integration formulas derived by Rahman (1987) and Ismail-Zhang (2016,arXiv)

 q-beta function